franciscoeaj/perry-the-platypus/README.md

 `yarn start`

 ## Future work
-put the web and api modules on a docker config file to use them as separate microservices
+Put the web and api modules on a docker config (maybe play a bit with k8s for personal experience) file to use them as separate microservices